cy6erskunk/q-n-a/docs/Organisational-rules.md

 6

-a) If a member of a team is obliged to retire during a match as the result of an accident which has been duly recognised by a medical representative of the FIE, the captain of his team may October 2024
+a) If a member of a team is obliged to retire during a match as the result of an accident which has been duly recognised by a medical representative of the FIE, the captain of his team may

-30

-FIE

 ask to put in a reserve to continue the match at the point where the competitor who was obliged to retire withdrew, even during a bout in progress.